2013–14 Tunisian Ligue Professionnelle 1

-The 2013–14 Tunisian Ligue Professionnelle 1 (Tunisian Professional League) season was the 88th season of top-tier football in Tunisia.
+The 2013–14 Tunisian Ligue Professionnelle 1 (Tunisian Professional League) season was the 59th season of top-tier football in Tunisia.
 The competition began on 15 September 2013 and ended on May 13, 2014.
 The defending champions from the previous season were Club Sportif Sfaxien.
-In the 2013-14 league season, Club Africain drew the highest average home attendance (9,000), followed by ES Tunis (8,273).
+In the 2013-14 league season, Club Africain drew the highest average home attendance with 9,000, followed by ES Tunis with 8,273.